-When a deployment includes a reporting instance, the two up.time installations respectively perform the following functions:
+When a deployment includes a reporting instance, the two Uptime Infrastructure Monitor installations respectively perform the following functions:

-- · the Monitoring Station handles all monitoring, administration, data archiving and report scheduling tasks - the reporting instance generates, stores, and distributes reports
+- the Monitoring Station handles all monitoring, administration, data archiving and report scheduling tasks - · the reporting instance generates, stores, and distributes reports

-In this deployment configuration, the Monitoring Station is still the main point of interaction for all up.time users; no one can log in to the reporting instance Web interface.
+In this deployment configuration, the Monitoring Station is still the main point of interaction for all Uptime Infrastructure Monitor users; no one can log in to the reporting instance Web interface.
 When the Monitoring Station receives a report generation request or is scheduled to generate one, it seamlessly offloads the request to the reporting instance.
 Generated reports are stored on the reporting instance, which by default are the following: